 Survey Project

-Projects which identify, document, and evaluate historic or archaeological resources within historic or archaeological districts or areas being investigated for the potential of becoming historic districts or zones, or updating previous surveys.
+Projects which identify, document and evaluate historic or archaeological resources within historic or archaeological districts or areas being investigated for the potential of becoming historic districts or zones, or updating previous surveys.

 Planning Project

-Projects to prepare historic structures report, condition assessment, architectural drawings, predictive modeling, preparation of preservation or management plans, design or preservation guidelines and such, necessary to guide the long term preservation of a historic resource or historic district
+Planning projects necessary to guide the long term preservation of historic resources or a historic district, including preparation of historic structures reports, condition assessments, architectural drawings and construction documents, predictive modeling, preparation of preservation or management plans, and design or preservation guidelines.
+Planning activities on historic Religious Properties shall be limited to building exterior envelope, excluding accessibility upgrades, and structural elements of the building.

 National Register Nominations Project

-Projects that prepare a nomination to the National Register of Historic Places, be it individual, district, multiple property or thematic nominations.
+Projects that prepare a nomination to the National Register of Historic Places for an individual Historic Property or a nomination for a historic or archaeological district or a thematic or multiple resource group nomination.

-Education and Publication Project
+Heritage Education Project

-Projects aimed at increasing public understanding and awareness of the importance of the history of Florida and its historical and archaeological resources and their preservation, either in general or in particular for specific sites, properties, or collections.
+Projects aimed at increasing public understanding and awareness of the history of Florida and the importance of its historical and archaeological resources and their preservation, either in general or for specific sites, properties or collections.
+This may include proposals such as walking tours brochures, education material for school children, interpretive signage, videos illustrating historic preservation principles, preservation of historical records through digitization and educational apps related to the history of Florida and/or its historical and archaeological resources.

-Main Street Start-up or Re-start-up Project

-A one-time start-up grant to newly designated Florida Main Street communities pursuant to Chapter 1A-36, Florida Administrative Code, or a one-time restart grant for Main Streets that have been inactive for more than ten years and have new board members to return to active program status.

 Historical Marker Project